bkuhl/cryptometer/README.md

 ### Features:

  * Tracks the top 5 Cryptocurrencies out of the box
- * Customizable with whatever currencies you'd like to track (see Adding/Removing Cryptocurrencies below)
+ * Customizable with whatever currencies you'd like to track (see Managing Cryptocurrencies below)
  * Updates data every 15 minutes

 # Requirements